ajaysheoran2323/Kubernetes/README.md

 EOF
 apt-get update && apt-get install -y kubelet kubeadm kubectl

+To initiate master node
 #kubeadm init --pod-network-cidr=10.244.0.0/16 --service-cidr=10.96.0.0/12

+You will get a join token in end.
+Keep that handy

+## On worker node , paste that token you copied

 ```
 If you get NumCPU Error , use this